Croatian National Resistance: Attacks

 A number of attacks against Yugoslavia were organized by the Ustasha emigration, including the 1971 killing of ambassador Vladimir Rolović by Miro Barešić and Anđelko Brajković.

 Otpor has taken credit for two murders associated with their group and is suspected of one more, according to the Global Terrorism Database (GTD).
 All three incidents occurred in 1978 in the US within months of each other.
 The first attack was against Anthony Cikoja on September 28, 1978.
 Cikoja was a Yugoslavian immigrant, shot and killed by someone in a waiting car outside his home in Greenburgh, New York.
 This attack happened three months after Cikoja had received a letter from the "Croatian Nationalist Army", demanding a payment of $5,000 towards the cause for independence.
 The letter also threatened death if he refused.
 At least 15 other Yugoslav immigrants in the area had received similar letters.

 The next incident attributed to Otpor is a firebombing on October 4, 1978.
 Daniel Nikolic, a Croatian-American businessman, received a letter similar to the one given to Cikoja, demanding money.
 When he did not respond, his cabinet business was firebombed.

 The third and final incident reported in the GTD was on November 22, 1978.
 This incident was similar to the previous two: the target, Krizan Brkic, also received an extortion letter demanding that he contribute money towards the cause for independence.
-He was shot and killed outside his home in Glendale, California.
+He was shot and killed outside his home in Glendale, California by Otpor member Ante Caran, on the advice of fellow member Marijan Rudela.
+The suppressed pistol used by Caran to commit the murder was given to him by Miro Biosic for an unsuccessful assassination attempt on Mario Forgiarini, a wealthy recipient of an extortion letter.

 While these are the only attacks reported in the GTD, this does not mean that these incidents were the only attacks perpetrated by the group.
 It has been suggested that Optor often hire people unrelated to the group to carry out attacks from their headquarters in Chicago.
 The primary targets of these attacks are Yugoslavian travel agencies and diplomatic facilities.
 Book bombs, or books hollowed out with explosive centers, were the weapon of choice for Otpor.